AdobeDocs/analytics.en/help/implement/js-implementation/function-sa.md

 ---
 description: The s.sa() function lets you dynamically change a report suite at any time on the page, before or after an image request fires.
 keywords: Analytics Implementation
-seo-description: The s.sa() function lets you dynamically change a report suite at any time on the page, before or after an image request fires.
-seo-title: The s.sa() Function
 solution: Analytics
 subtopic: Functions
 title: The s.sa() Function